-Michael Janakis, MLIS was born and raised in Pittsburgh, Pennsylvania, and is of Sicilian, Calabrian, Greek, Carpatho-Rusyn, Polish, and German-Irish ancestry.
+Michael Janakis, MLIS was born and raised in Pittsburgh, Pennsylvania, and is of Sicilian, Calabrian, Greek, Carpatho-Rusyn, Polish, German, and Irish ancestry.
 Many of his ancestors worked (and died) in the steel mills.
 He grew up listening to his grandfather tell him stories of Pittsburgh “back in the day”, and has always closely identified with his “Pittsburgh” heritage.

 Michael attended St. John’s College in Annapolis, Maryland, where he studied the classical Liberal Arts through “the” rigorous Great Books program.
 St. John’s College’s Annapolis campus was rated the 8th most rigorous college in the nation in 2011.
 All St. John’s students earn a BA with a double major in Philosophy and History of Mathematics & Science, with double minors in Classics and Comparative Literature.